Hide this website

 4. Review all documents before you sign your BOC

-If you make your claim from inside Canada, work with your legal representative to answer questions in the new online application system, also called the refugee portal.
-Make sure all the information is accurate and consistent before you sign and submit your BOC.
+If you make a claim from inside Canada, you should work with your representative to answer questions in the online IRCC portal.
+Before you sign and submit anything, make sure all the information in the BOC and portal is accurate and consistent.

 Your declaration

-You must sign the last page of your BOC with a declaration that the information in your BOC is complete, true, and correct.
-The declaration is the same as swearing to tell the truth and giving a statement under oath.
-You're making a promise that all the information in your BOC is true and that there is no important information missing.
+You must review your BOC and narrative to make sure that everything is correct.
+You must then sign the last page of your BOC to declare that the information in your BOC is complete, true, and correct.
+This is the same as swearing to tell the truth and giving a statement under oath.
+You're promising that all the information in your BOC is true and that no important information is missing.